Magi-Nation: Creature Listing

 Glow (Ex): The glow of the bwisp is continuous; it cannot be dimmed (other than using the Flash - see below).
 It has the same effects as the Aglow spell.
 The glow also gives the Bwisp a persistent -8 racial penalty to any Hide checks while the glow is active, since it even permeates solid rock.

 Flash (Su): When the Bwisp is threatened, it can emit a bright flash of light.
-This can temporarily blind anyone looking at the bwisp (Reflex save at DC 14, Con-based save).
-This temporarily uses up the glow of the ghost bwisp, so it will not emit light above trace levels for the next XX rounds.
+This can temporarily blind anyone looking at the bwisp (Reflex save at DC 14, Con-based save); those making the save are dazzled; both effects last for 2d4 rounds.
+This temporarily uses up the glow of the ghost bwisp, so it will not emit light above trace levels for the next 1d4 rounds.
 The ghost bwisp will generally try to escape during this time.
 The Ghost Bwisp can trigger a flash three times per day.

 Tusk Bwisp